HeliumEdu/deploy/README.md

 [`ci-tests`](https://github.com/HeliumEdu/ci-tests) are now setup for you.

 If `dev-local` was not provisioned, you'll want to set `PROJECT_DISABLE_EMAILS=True` in [`platforms'`s `.env` file](https://github.com/HeliumEdu/platform/blob/main/.env.docker.example)
-(and restart Docker).
+(and restart Docker with `make restart`).
 Helium is now accessible at http://localhost:3000, and you should be able to register for an account.
 Or have a look at [the `platform`'s README](https://github.com/HeliumEdu/platform?tab=readme-ov-file#docker-setup) for steps to create a superuser with access to [the admin site](http://localhost:8000/admin).